HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/Readme.md

 # **Jupyter Notebook Companion Guide: Generating and Evaluating Synthetic Physiotherapeutic EHRs for Low Back Pain**

+This repository contains supplementary material to the paper *"Privacy, Linguistic & Information Preserving Synthesis of Clinical Data Through Generative Agents"* , which has been published by the journal: Frontiers in  AI journal and can be found here.
+If you want to reference this work, please cite the following paper:

-This document serves as a step-by-step guide to the Python code provided in the accompanying Jupyter Notebook cells.
+The readme document serves as a step-by-step guide to the Python code provided in the accompanying Jupyter Notebook cells.
 The overall project aims to process real-world PDF clinical notes, pseudonymize them for privacy, generate realistic synthetic notes based on these examples, and evaluate the quality and similarity of the synthetic data using various benchmarks.

 The process is broken down into several stages, leveraging the International Classification of Functioning (ICF) model, KNGF low back pain guidelines, and Azure OpenAI's GPT models for different tasks.